ptrived/IPProject1/Project1/ReadMe.txt

 	P2P-CI/1.0 200 OK
 	RFC <RFCNum> <RFCTitle> <IP of Peer> <UploadPortNum>

-Note: We have assumed that the rfc file will be present in the current directory where the class files are present.
+Note: We have assumed that the rfc file will be present in the current directory where the class files are present and the name of the rfc file will be of form rfc<RFCNum>.txt.
+For Example : rfc2232.txt

 - LOOKUP RFC <RFC Num> P2P-CI/1.0
 	Command to lookup the RFC in the server list.